-- 500 or more full-time employees at a single site losing employment; or - Between 50 and 499 full-time employees at a single site losing employment, if that number is 33% or more of the number of full-time employees at that single site.
+- 500 or more full-time employees at a single site losing employment; or - Between 50 and 499 full-time employees at a single site losing employment, if that number is 33% or more of the number of full-time employees at that single site.128

 A WARN Act notice must be provided to each affected employee's authorized representative or, if there is no such representative at the time the notice is sent, to each affected employee.
 A notice also must be sent to the state entity responsible for rapid response activities under the Workforce Innovation and Opportunity Act (in Ohio, the JFS Director), as well as the chief elected official of the unit of local government within which a closing or layoff is to occur.
-The bill lists the information that must be included in the notice, which varies based on the notice recipient.
-These are the same requirements as under the WARN Act.